Zaki-ali795/SPACE-SHOOTER-GAME-PF/README.md

 ### Game Description
 This Game has an intro screen with complete description of the controls and game rules .<br>
 We go to next level after every 100 score . <br>
-In Each Level speed of Enemies ( represented as rectangles ) coming down increases which makes difficulty of player to kill them .<br>
+In Each Level speed of Enemies ( represented as rectangles ) coming down increases which makes difficulty for player to kill them .<br>
 We have 3 health and health decreases if enemies collide with our spaceship or with our base . <br>
 If we lost all our health , A Gameover screen is displayed with your current score.
 You can restart the game from level 1.<br>
 If we manage to kill all the enemies till level 5 , a Winning screen is displayed with highest Score .<br>